Anna Maria della Pietà: Biography

-Her exact date of birth is unknown because Anna Maria was an orphan at the Ospedale della Pietà in Venice.
+Her exact date of birth is unknown because Anna Maria was an orphan at the Ospedale della Pietà (Pietà Hospital) in Venice.
 The orphanage was established to raise girls who would be useful to society.
 Babies would be dropped off through a secret opening barely large enough for them, first created in 1696.
 She was called Anna Maria, though later known as Anna Maria dal Violin and Anna Maria della Pietà.
 By the time she was eight her musical prowess had brought her to the attention of the heads of the school.
 She was taught the violin by the school music director Antonio Vivaldi.